Tesla, in brief.

 Page one is free.
 The next six go deeper: what it is, how the money works (with sourced data charts), the bull and bear cases, what to watch, and the bottom line.

-- 7The options, not the cars, set the priceThe bottom line
+- 7The bets, not the cars, set the priceThe bottom line

 All seven briefs for $79, a saving of $40 versus $17 each.